 Tracks cannot be constructed on public land without the authority of the land manager.
-The land manager may be the local council or DPIPWE (Crown Land Services or Parks and Wildlife Service).
+The land manager may be the local council or DPIPWE (Parks and Wildlife Service).
 Assessments and approvals may be required to protect natural and cultural values.
 Land managers should commit to ongoing maintenance and allocate the appropriate resources.

 Careful planning and choosing the appropriate site will minimise impacts and future maintenance needs.